-Read enough Destiny 2 guides on Shacknews and you’ll hear me talk about the three best Hunter exotics in terms of armor.
-They are so good, that it’s often difficult to justify wearing another exotic armor piece as a Hunter.
-Of those three I’ll be talking about Orpheus Rig today, which is arguably the best Hunter exotic in the game, although I’m partial to the Celestial Nighthawk.
+Read enough Destiny 2 guides on Shacknews and you’ll hear me talk about the three best Hunter Exotics in terms of armor.
+They are so good, in fact, that it’s often difficult to justify wearing another Exotic armor piece as a Hunter.
+Today, I'll be talking about the Orpheus Rig Exotic Hunter Boots, which is arguably the best Hunter Exotic in the game, although I’m partial to the Celestial Nighthawk.

 Orpheus Rig Exotic Hunter Boots

-The Orpheus Rig exotic Hunter boots are far from situational.
-What I mean is, you can wear them to almost any activity in a PvE environment and know that you’re making a good choice for your exotic Hunter armor.
-Of course, you must also be running the Nightstalker subclass as a Hunter, otherwise these boots are as useless as Gunsmith tokens.
+The Orpheus Rig Exotic Hunter boots are far from situational.
+What I mean is, you can wear them to almost any activity in a PvE environment and know that you’re making a good choice for your Exotic Hunter armor.
+Of course, you must also run the Nightstalker subclass as a Hunter, otherwise these boots are as useless as Modulus Reports.
+Lately, they've been growing on me in PvP as well, but we'll talk about that momentarily and go over some stipulations.

 These boots have an intrinsic perk called Uncanny Arrows.
-This provides ability energy for each enemy that is tethered by Shadowshot, the Nightstalker super ability.
-This means that there is less value in using your tether on a single boss than there is hitting an entire mob that drops from a Fallen skiff, for example.
-Not to say there is no value in tethering a boss, because there is.
+This provides ability energy for each enemy tethered by Shadowshot, a Nightstalker super ability.
+This means that there is less value in using your tether on a single boss than there is hitting an entire mob.
+If you tether enough enemies, you can sometimes get your super ability fully refunded in seconds.
+This is useful in the Contact public event and the Prophecy Dungeon during Season of Arrivals, among many other situations throughout the game.

-Now that I’ve given you some ideas to consider regarding Orpheus Rig and Nightstalker, be sure to visit the Shacknews Destiny 2 complete strategy guide for much more.
+Now that I’ve given you some ideas to consider regarding the Orpheus Rig Exotic Hunter Boots and the Nightstalker subclass, be sure to visit the Shacknews Destiny 2 complete strategy guide for much more.